BDC Hamburger Icon

 “When they can plan their time in a way that aligns with their needs, employees are more likely to feel less stressed and burnt out, which leads to greater productivity,” Rosenstein said.

-Taken together, the benefits of flextime for employees improve morale and performance, which makes for a happier, more satisfied workforce where staffers enjoy their work environment.
+Taken together, the benefits of flextime for employees improve morale and performance.
+This, in turn, makes for a happier, more satisfied workforce — one where staffers enjoy their work environment.
 Facilitating and maintaining such a company culture is definitely to an employer’s advantage in both the short and long term.

 FYIDid you know